Islamist insurgency in Burkina Faso: 2022

-On 15 January, at least 10 civilians were killed in an attack blamed on jihadists in northern Burkina Faso, in the village of Namssiguian in Bam province.
+On 15 January, at least 10 civilians were killed in an attack blamed on jihadist militants in northern Burkina Faso, in the village of Namssiguian in Bam province.

+Operation Laabingol 1 took place in the north of the country, from 16 January to 23 January 2022.
+163 jihadists were killed, injured, or captured in the operations, including 60 in collaboration with French forces in the country, according to the French and Burkinabe militaries.
+The Burkinabe government claimed to have killed the leader of jihadists operating in the Kelbo area.
+The Burkinabe military claimed to have lost one soldier, and two wounded in the operation, and captured many weapons, including improvised explosive devices.

 On 23 January, military officials overthrew Kabore's ruling government.
-Government failures to quell the Islamist insurgency has been described as a possible motive for the coup, which received unusual popularity.
+Government failures to quell the Islamist insurgency were described as the main cause of the coup, which was met with public enthusiasm.
 The junta's leader, Paul-Henri Sandaogo Damiba, is well-known for his widely popular military operations against Islamists.
-Damiba has also replaced government ministers (such as Gilbert Noël Ouédraogo) perceived to have handled the insurgency poorly with more popular figures.
+Damiba replaced government ministers (such as Gilbert Noël Ouédraogo) perceived to have handled the insurgency poorly with more popular figures.

-Allegations have arisen in the aftermath of the coup that the Patriotic Movement for Safeguard and Restoration may hire mercenaries from the Wagner Group in the future.
+Allegations were raised that in the aftermath of the coup the Patriotic Movement for Safeguard and Restoration may hire mercenaries from the Wagner Group in the future.
 Damiba had called earlier to hire Russian mercenaries against the Islamists, but was forbidden to do so by Kabore.

-On 27 January, France confirmed that from 15 to 23 January 2022, more than sixty recorded jihadists had been "neutralized" in four separate incidents by Burkinabé soldiers working together with French units.
+On 27 January, France confirmed that from 15 to 23 January 2022, more than sixty recorded jihadists had been killed in four separate incidents by Burkinabé soldiers working together with French units.

-Ten members of Ansarul Islam died during a battle with French forces on 10 February near Ouahigouya in return for the killing of five officers in the previous year.
+Ten militants of Ansarul Islam were killed during a battle with French forces on 10 February near Ouahigouya after the killing of five officers in the previous year.
 Four civilians died in the crossfire.
-French authorities expressed regret for the civilian casualties, which they assured was accidental.
+French authorities expressed regret for the civilian casualties, which they claimed were accidental.

 On 8–9 February, insurgents attacked the W National Park in Benin, killing nine people.
 On 12 February, French forces retaliated by launching a major airstrike on an Islamist camp in Burkina Faso, killing forty rebels.

-On 11 May 2022, Burkinabè militants crossed the border into Togo and killed eight soldiers.
+On 11 May 2022, militants crossed the border into Togo and killed eight soldiers.